 For the adventurous, the walk between Magome-juku and Tsumago-juku is between 2 and 2.5 hours.

-Once ignored by guidebooks and considered too far off the beaten track, Magome-juku was number 43 on the route.
-It has been perfectly recreated as an authentic Edo period (1603-1867) town to give visitors a glimpse into pre-modern Japan.
+Once ignored by guidebooks and considered too far off the beaten track, it has been perfectly recreated as an authentic Edo period (1603-1867) town to give visitors a glimpse into pre-modern Japan.

-Plenty of shops sell local products from ceramics to sake as well as a number of cafes and noodle shops.
-Across from the Tourist Information office, a museum dedicated to local novelist Toson Shimazaki lends a personal dimension to town history, though English signage is very limited.
-Some of his books are available in translation if you’re looking for some local color.
+Plenty of shops sell local products from ceramics to sake and you will also find many cafes and noodle shops.
+Across from the Tourist Information office is a museum dedicated to local novelist Toson Shimazaki (English signage is minimal).
+Some of his books are available in translation.

-Magome-juku is still a living, functioning town.
-Each house is a real residence and that gives the area and atmosphere an unforced authenticity and helps evoke it's lively 400 year history.
+Magome-juku is still a living, functioning post town.
+Each house is a real residence, conveying the look and feel of the area and atmosphere of the time, helping to evoke its lively 400-year history.

 It also means you need to be aware when exploring and photographing that private residences aren't exhibits.
-Signs clearly marking which buildings are open to the public and which are private dot the walls.
+There are signs marking which buildings are open to the public and which are private.

-There is a guesthouse midway between Nagatsugawa and Magome-juku, so if you are on a more relaxed schedule, it is really a treat to see the town devoid of visitors as the sun sets and rises behind the dramatic peaks.
+There is a guesthouse midway between Nakatsugawa and Magome-juku, so if you are on a more relaxed schedule, it is a treat to see the town devoid of visitors as the sun sets and rises behind the dramatic peaks.